Planning a Special Event

 How do I apply for a Special Event Permit?

 - Please review the Guide to Special Events to familiarize yourself with the permitting process.

 - Inquire for available space for Special Events (If you are inquiring about a building rental please contact the venue directly.
 If you are inquiring for shelters, please call the Shelter Reservation Office at (813) 274-8184.)

 - Complete the application in its entirety and submit the application and $50 processing fee within the Special Event Filing Deadlines listed below:

 - Not less than 60 days prior to the first proposed event date for an event that occurs solely in a park and does not require any city services or street closure

-- Not less than 90 days for any event requiring street closures or city services and/or a Special Use 1 (S1) Alcoholic Beverage Sales (Temporary) Application Instructions
+- Not less than 90 days for any event requiring street closures, city services or City of Tampa Temporary Alcohol Use Application

 - A letter and cost estimate for city services will be to sent to the applicant outlining the requirements for the event.

 - Upon receipt of the applicants acceptance of the requirements, costs and deposit, an event coordination meeting with applicable city departments will be scheduled.